 What is a mooring winch?

-Mooring winches can be classified according to their control type (automatic or manual tension), drive type (steam, hydraulic or electric), and the number of related drums in accordance to the type of drum (split, non-split) and their brake and brake application type (belt, disc, mechanical screw, spring application).
+Mooring winches can be classified according to their control type (automatic or manual tension), drive type (Diesel, hydraulic or electric, or air), and the number of related drums in accordance to the type of drum (split, non-split) and their brake and brake application type (belt, disc, mechanical screw, spring application).

 What is the purpose of the mooring winch?